Kelli D. Zaytoun, Ph.D.

-Research interests: identity and narrative; multi-ethnic American literature, particularly Latinx and Arab-American literature; feminist theory; memoirs; Gloria Anzaldúa; María Lugones, Clarice Lispector
+Research interests: identity and narrative; multi-ethnic American literature, particularly Latinx and Arab-American literature; memoirs; Gloria Anzaldúa; María Lugones, Clarice Lispector

 B.A., M.S., Ph.D.
 (2003) Miami University